InSync

 Sonic triggers

-A real-time pressure sensor network animates the environment with audio cues.
+A realtime sensor network animates the environment

 Omu, Our Automated Creature

+Something soft brushes against your arm.
 It hesitates, then returns, tracing along your side with a searching curiosity.

 Storyboard